paed01/smqp/API.md

   - `broker`: destination broker instance
   - `exchange`: destination exchange name, must be asserted into existance before shovel is created
   - `exchangeKey`: optional destination exchange key, defaults to original message's routing key
-  - `publishProperties`: optional object with properties to overwrite when shovelling messages, applied after `cloneMessage` function
+  - `publishProperties`: optional object with message properties to overwrite when shovelling messages, applied after `options.cloneMessage` function
 - `options`: Optional options object
-  - `cloneMessage`: clone message function called with shoveled message, should return new message
+  - `cloneMessage(message) => message`: clone message function called with shoveled message, must return new [message](#message), altough fields are ignored completely.
+Known to be used to clone the message content to make sure no references to the old message is traversed.

 Returns Shovel:
 - `name`: name of shovel